 But that just doesn’t work at all for an eBook.
 Pages are variable on an eBook Reader like the Kindle to allow users to set their own comfortable font-size.
 I specify 11-point as the default font-size when opening one of my eBooks, because most people prefer to read eBooks with text about that size... but that means way less than 200 words fit on each Reader ‘page’ – or only about half a ‘standard page’.
 Book length doesn’t really matter much – a long eBook isn’t any ‘fatter’ than a short one, it just uses a fraction more device memory.

 Amazon seems to use a more realistic ‘page-count’ – about 245 words per ‘page’, or about 20% fewer words than the pBook ‘standard’ – still more words than actually appear on a typical eBook page, so it’s not perfect, but a reasonable compromise.
-Most of my books are around 130-150,000 words with about 30-40 Chapters, so that’s between 500 and 600 ‘Amazon pages’.
+All of my books are around 120-150,000 words, so that’s between 450 and 600 ‘Amazon pages’.